Si Agimat, si Enteng Kabisote at si Ako: Production

 The movie was first announced in early June when it beat the deadline for the submission of scripts for the aspiring 2012 Metro Manila Film Festival entries.
 The press conference and contract signing for the movie was held on June 13, 2012, wherein five local producers signed.
 The signing was done at the UCC Café Greenhills and was attended by Orly Ilacad of OctoArts Films, Rowena Bautista-Mendiola and Andrea Bautista-Ynares of Imus Productions, Mr. Tony Tuviera of APT Entertainment, Vic Sotto of M-Zet Productions and Atty.
 Annette Gozon-Abrogar of GMA Films.
-It was also the time that they revealed that Judy Ann Santos will act as the leading lady or the Me in the title.
+It was also the time that they revealed that Judy Ann Santos will act as the leading lady or the namesake Ako.
 This will be the second movie of Bong Revilla, Jr. and Vic Sotto together following Si Agimat at si Enteng Kabisote.
 In an interview of Vic Sotto for SunStar, the challenge for them is to create a bigger and more fun movie for everyone.
 He also stated, "...ang pressure namin ni Bong and Juday ngayon, eh how to put up a very good and enjoyable product and kung papaano namin malalampasan ‘yung huli naming ginawa(The pressure for us is on how we are going to surpass what we’ve done before),".
-On June 18, 2012, the Metro Manila Development Authority announced that the film is one of the 8 official entries for the film festival.
+On June 18, 2012, the Metropolitan Manila Development Authority announced that the film is one of the 8 official entries for the film festival.
 The Greater Manila Theater Operators Association selected the 8 film out of 14 through level of creativity, cultural or historical value, and commercial viability.

 Filming

 The film began shooting on July 30, 2012, in Ilocos Norte with Bong Revilla, Jr. On an interview of Revilla on a Saturday talkshow Startalk on August 18, 2012, he revealed that they already completed 40% of the movie.
-Revilla also revealed that they are the first movie to have a shoot at the "Kapurpurawan" (white) rock formations in Burgos, Ilocos Norte.
+Revilla also revealed that they are the first movie to shoot at the "Kapurpurawan" (white) rock formations in Burgos, Ilocos Norte.